kuo-ethan/Graph-Algorithms-Visualizer/README.md

 - `Visualizer/Visualizer.jsx`: Javascript file for the Graph Algorithms Visualizer.
 - `Visualizer/Node/Node.css`: CSS file containing most styles and animations used in the visualizer.

-# Usage

-1. Click the green "Code" button and clone the repository onto your local computer.
-2. In the project directory, you can run:

-### `npm start`

-If this fails, please run...

-### `npm install react-scripts`

-...and try again.

 Thank you for visiting my graph algorithms visualizer!